jfo/blog/source/drafts/types-structs-and-unions.md

 Notice the variable declaration `int x;`.
 This program sets aside some space in the memory for `x`, which we are telling the program is an `int`.
-That's what declaring a variable does; whether or not you assign it any value (this program does not do that, `x` has not been initialized to any value, and so is _uninitialized_), it sets aside that space.
+That's what declaring a variable does; whether or not you assign it any value (this program does not do that, `x` has not been initialized to a value, and so is _uninitialized_), it sets aside that space.

 In C, the typing of a variable determines an appropriate amount of memory to